'Disgraceful,' 'Pushover,' 'Deeply Troubled': Reaction To The Trump-Putin Summit

 I never thought I would see the day when our American President would stand on the stage with the Russian President and place blame on the United States for Russian aggression.
 This is shameful.— Jeff Flake (@JeffFlake) July 16, 2018

+Flake said he watched the news conference as he was getting on a flight.
+"It was disbelief —really — it was disbelief.
+I couldn't believe we have a president who would put as much belief or more belief in a dictator, who has shown a demonstrated ability to lie, over our own intelligence services.
+It was just baffling."

+Flake said he could introduce the resolution as early as tonight.
+He declined to identify the Senate Democrat who was working on the draft with him.

-Ohio Republican Gov. John Kasich — who, like Flake, has mulled a 2020 primary challenge to Trump — said that Trump was "wrong" in his comments and "was not in America's best interests."
+Ohio Republican Gov. John Kasich — who, like Flake, has mulled a 2020 primary challenge to Trump — said Trump was "wrong" in his comments and "was not in America's best interests."

 "Putin's words should never be given equal weight of our own Director of National Intelligence.
 Putin is a KGB operative trying to undermine the West and supporting other murderous dictators.
 He cannot and should not be trusted.
 Other American leaders, in both parties, should speak with one voice and let the world know we are not on the side of Russia," Kasich said in a statement.

+Mitt Romney, the 2012 Republican presidential nominee who is now running for Senate in Utah, said, "President Trump's decision to side with Putin over American intelligence agencies is disgraceful and detrimental to our democratic principles."

+My statement on today's summit in Helsinki. pic.twitter.com/WSxFGDKMau— Mitt Romney (@MittRomney) July 16, 2018

-Rep. Will Hurd, R-Texas, a former CIA officer who is one of the most vulnerable House Republicans up for re-election in 2018, tweeted that Trump had been manipulated by Putin, a former KGB officer.
+Rep. Will Hurd, R-Texas, a former CIA officer and one of the most vulnerable House Republicans up for re-election in 2018, tweeted that Trump had been manipulated by the Russian president, who had been an intelligence officer in the Soviet Union.

 I've seen Russian intelligence manipulate many people over my professional career and I never would have thought that the US President would become one of the ones getting played by old KGB hands.— Rep. Will Hurd (@HurdOnTheHill) July 16, 2018

-But other Trump backers also contradicted his remarks on Monday.
+Trump backers also contradicted his remarks on Monday.

+Former House Speaker Newt Gingrich, a Trump supporter whose wife Callista is now ambassador to the Vatican, called it "the most serious mistake of his presidency" and said Trump should immediately reverse course.

+President Trump must clarify his statements in Helsinki on our intelligence system and Putin.
+It is the most serious mistake of his presidency and must be corrected—-immediately.— Newt Gingrich (@newtgingrich) July 16, 2018

 "Vladimir Putin is not our friend and never has been.
 Nor does he want to be our friend.
 His regime's actions prove it.
 We must make clear that the United States will not tolerate hostile Russian activities against us or our allies."

+House Judiciary Committee Chairman Bob Goodlatte, R-Va., said in a statement that "U.S. intelligence agencies have confirmed Russia's actions, and the evidence is plentiful.
+Today's summit was an opportunity to forcefully address this growing threat directly with President Putin.
+I am dismayed that we did not see that."

-Rep. Liz Cheney, R-Wyo., the daughter of former Vice President Dick Cheney, tweeted she was "deeply troubled" by Trump's defense of Putin.
+Rep. Liz Cheney, R-Wyo., the daughter of former Vice President Dick Cheney, tweeted that she was "deeply troubled" by Trump's defense of Putin.

 As a member of the House Armed Services Committee, I am deeply troubled by President Trump’s defense of Putin against the intelligence agencies of the U.S. & his suggestion of moral equivalence between the U.S. and Russia.
 Russia poses a grave threat to our national security.— Liz Cheney (@Liz_Cheney) July 16, 2018

-Trump's own Director of National Intelligence Dan Coats contradicted the president's public comments in a statement after the press conference.
+Trump's own director of national intelligence, Dan Coats, contradicted the president's public comments in a statement after the news conference.

 "We have been clear in our assessments of Russian meddling in the 2016 election and their ongoing pervasive efforts to undermine our democracy, and we will continue to provide unvarnished & objective intelligence in support of our national security," Coats said.